 Overview

-Remember the Milk stood out to our team because of its straightforward approach to task management.
-Unlike some ADHD apps that can feel cluttered or complicated, its clean interface helps users focus on organizing their tasks without feeling overwhelmed.
-With features like task prioritization, due dates, and list organization, it offers a practical solution for those dealing with overstimulation caused by ADHD.
+Remember the Milk takes a straightforward approach to task management.
+Unlike some ADHD apps that can feel cluttered or overly complicated, its clean interface helps you focus on organizing your tasks without adding to overwhelm.
+With features like task prioritization, due dates, and list organization, it offers a practical solution for those dealing with overstimulation.

-Cross-platform compatibility was another highlight, as it syncs effortlessly with Evernote, Gmail, and Outlook, making it easier to manage tasks across devices.
+Cross-platform compatibility was another highlight, as it syncs effortlessly with Evernote (another one of our favorite apps for ADHD!), Gmail, and Outlook, making it easier to manage tasks across devices.
 While the free version offers basic functionality, the Pro plan includes valuable extras such as subtasks, offline access, Apple Watch support, and advanced customization options—making the annual cost of $49.99 a worthwhile investment.

-RescueTime stands out as a highly effective tool for those seeking better time management.
+RescueTime is a highly effective tool for those seeking better time management.
 Tracking how users spend time on their devices in real time and offering automatic distraction-blocking helps create a more focused work environment.
+There is a free (“lite”) version available, but in our opinion, it lacks key features.

 Pros & Cons